colinmollenhour/modman/README.md

 ## Installation

-To install, you can go one of two ways.
-You can either install the the bash library in your user's root folder, or you can install Modman so it is available globally.
+To install Modman, you can either install the library in your user's root folder, or you can install Modman globally.

-Regardless of which option you choose, you should first run one of these two scripts to download the Modman repo.
+Regardless of which option you choose, first run one of these two scripts to download the Modman repo.
-Then, choose your specific path afterwards to either install within your user's root directory on in a global area
 ```
 bash < <(wget -q --no-check-certificate -O - https://raw.github.com/colinmollenhour/modman/master/modman-installer)